kshychko/ausdigital-nry/docs/1.0/index.md

 Phrase | Definition
 ------------ | -------------
 ausdigital-nry/1 | This specification.
-ausdigital-dcl/1 | Version 1 of the [AusDigtial](http://ausdigital.org) [Digital Capability Lookup (DCL)](http://ausdigital.org/specs/ausdigital-dcl/1.0) specification
+ausdigital-dcl/1 | Version 1 of the [AusDigital](http://ausdigital.org) [Digital Capability Lookup (DCL)](http://ausdigital.org/specs/ausdigital-dcl/1.0) specification
-ausdigital-dcp/1 | Version 1 of the AusDigtial [Digital Capability Provider (DCP)](http://ausdigital.org/specs/ausdigital-dcp/1.0) specification
+ausdigital-dcp/1 | Version 1 of the AusDigital [Digital Capability Provider (DCP)](http://ausdigital.org/specs/ausdigital-dcp/1.0) specification
 ausdigital-idp/1 | Version 1 of the AusDigital [Identity Provider (IDP)](http://ausdigital.org/specs/ausdigital-idp/1.0) specification.
 ausdigital-tap/1 | Version 1 of the AusDigital [Transaction Access Point(TAP)](http://ausdigital.org/ausdigital-tap) specification.

 This service depends on `ausdigital-dcl/1`, `ausdigital-dcp/1` and `ausdigital-idp/1`.

 The `ausdigital-tap` specification depends on this document.
 Note, while this specification describes a generic notary interface, the TAP specification provides further restriction on the use of the notary.

 ## Licence

 Copyright (c) 2016 the Editor and Contributors.
 All rights reserved.

-This Specification is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+This Specification is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
+either version 3 of the License, or (at your option) any later version.

 This Specification is distributed in the hope that it will be useful, but WITHOUT ANY